cgherman/task-assist/README.md

 ### The Eisenhower Matrix

-This app allows you to rearrange your "to do" list using an Eisenhower Matrix.
-This method allows you to set your real priorities so you can meet your true goals.
+This app is currently in read-only mode.
+This intent is to create an app that allows people rearrange their priorities using  an "Eisenhower Matrix".

 ### Logging in